 There are currently 19 recognized morphospecies of Paramecium, according to Strüder-Kypke.
 She explained that a morphospecies is a species defined only by distinct morphological characteristics, not by genetics or the ability to produce fertile offspring.
 Of this, 15 sibling species form what is known as the Paramecium aurelia species complex.
 Sibling species, according to Strüder-Kypke, look alike with no morphologically distinguishing characteristics, but they differ in biochemical and genetic aspects and cannot conjugate with one another.
 The Paramecium aurelia complex counts as a single morphospecies.

 New insights into Paramecium taxonomy and the existence of new species continue to be described even today.
-The 19th morphospecies,Paramecium buetschlii, was discovered in a freshwater pool in Norway and described in a 2015 research paper, published in the journal Organisms Diversity & Evolution.
+The 19th morphospecies,Paramecium buetschlii, was discovered in a freshwater pool in Norway and described in a research published in the journal Organisms Diversity & Evolution.
 The same paper also described three new "cryptic species" found in Germany, Hungary and Brazil.
 The authors explain that they were treated as cryptic species because they were difficult to distinguish morphologically from other members of theParamecium genus.
 However, taxonomic markers in their DNA [DNA barcodes] indicate that they are a separate species.